Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/directProofs.md

 ## Why do we prove things?

-In mathematics everything needs to be rigorously proven in order for it to be truely accepted and believed as rule.
+In mathematics everything needs to be rigorously proven in order for it to be truly accepted and believed as rule.
 This runs counter to a lot of other fields in which something is to be believed true if there is sufficient evidence supporting it.
 In physics, you can drop an object a million times and be confident at saying it is a law that a dropped object will fall, in math it does not matter how many examples you have that verify your claim if you can't explain the underlying reason it works; if you want to see why see this thread of [large counter examples](https://math.stackexchange.com/questions/514/conjectures-that-have-been-disproved-with-extremely-large-counterexamples).

-This is not strictly for mathematicians either though, computer scientists are held to the same statndard.
+This is not strictly for mathematicians either though, computer scientists are held to the same standard.
 How do you know that your code truly works?
-You can run some tests cases sure, but if there is some unaccounted for error you might end up costing your comapny a large amount of money.
+You can run some tests cases sure, but if there is some unaccounted for error you might end up costing your company a large amount of money.
 You need to be able to prove that your code works *all the time*.

 At the end of the day, if you don't prove your work in any field [haters will say its fake](https://www.youtube.com/shorts/DlYzYgV5-8c)[^haters_meme] and we all know that there is no greater catharsis than proving some stupid dumbass on the internet wrong.